 How do we do this?
 We accomplish it by teaching about Christian leadership, modeling it as a faculty and staff, giving our students opportunities to practice it, and recognizing Christian leadership when we see it.
-We are also blessed to be on a new campus that provides an exceptional environment to develop Christian leaders.
+We are also blessed to have a new campus along with four off-site Centers that provide exceptional environments to develop Christian leaders.